Compression stockings: The complete guide

 During long air travel, to prevent leg pain and swelling of the feet and ankles.

-Comfort stockings
+Comfort compression stockings

-Comfort compression stockings are also easy to put on, take off and care for.
-These must-haves are available in a range of models.
-See comfort stocking models
+These must-haves are also easy to put on, take off and care for.
+They come in a wide variety of styles and colours.

 Fashion stockings